Main Characters | Hero Association (S-Class Heroes) | Neo Heroes | Villains and Monsters (Monster Association) | Others

 - Worthy Opponent: Very, very, very grudgingly views Saitama as this.
 When she fights him, she realizes he's no "small fry" and that most of her attacks won't do anything to him.
 After the fight, she asks him for his name and admits he's "kinda strong."
 When one considers she calls her fellow S-Class heroes to be useless and Dragon level monsters small fry, it speaks volumes about being called "kinda strong."
 Of course, she won't admit it to herself and claims she could beat Saitama in five seconds if she was healthy.

-- Yandere: For Blizzard; she HATES that Blizzard has amassed so many followers who look up to her and is determined to have Blizzard sever ties with them.
+- Yandere: For Blizzard; she HATES that Blizzard has amassed so many followers who look up to her and is determined to have Blizzard sever ties with them out of the belief that she cares too much for them and is being held back from joining her sister in S-Class as a result.
 When she refuses, Tornado decides she's going to make the entire Blizzard Group retire by force.
 Saitama gets disgusted with Tornado's attitude and directly confronts her, much to Blizzard's shock.

 - You Gotta Have Blue Hair: Has green hair.